natescherer/ChangelogManagement/docs/Update-Changelog.md

 # Update-Changelog

 ## SYNOPSIS
-Takes all unreleased changes listed in a Keep a Changelog 1.0.0 changelog, adds them to a new version, and makes a new, blankUnreleased section.
+Takes all unreleased changes listed in changelog, adds them to a new version, and makes a new, blank Unreleased section.

 ## SYNTAX